That’s Using Your Noggin

 In the American South eggnog is traditionally made with Bourbon.
 The rest of the US commonly uses Bourbon or brandy.
 Michter’s, High West, Four Roses Bourbons and any of the Gallo brandies or Suau brandy from Spain make an excellent choice for mixing.

 In Puerto Rico they make “Coquito” and in Mexico they drink “Rompope.”
 Both are eggnog-like drinks using rum as the spirit.
-Rums like Brinley Gold Spiced, Ron Abuelo Anejo, and Angostura 5 year have the right flavor profile and are a perfect price point to make a great nog.
+Rums like Brinley Gold Spiced, and Ron Abuelo Anejo have the right flavor profile and are a perfect price point to make a great nog.

 The British traditionally use brandy and many of Britain’s Upper Crust will stand for nothing less than France’s best Cognacs.
 If you want to take it to the next level then Cognacs like Camus VS or Merlet will add richness and depth.

 Obviously eggnog is very versatile so find what works best for you.
 Everyone’s palate is different so there are very few wrong answers.
 George Washington had a hard time deciding which spirit to use so he served his guests a mixture of eggnog, rye whiskey AND rum!
 Happy Holidays.
 Cheers!

 Michter’s Straight Bourbon is made from a carefully selected mashbill that features the highest quality American corn.
 It is then matured to the peak of perfection.
 Truly “small batch” each batch of our Straight Bourbon is batched in a holding tank sized to fit a maximum of twenty full barrels, leaving no margin for “blending out” imperfection and thus necessitating excellence from every barrel.
 Reflecting the spirit of the Bluegrass State, Michter’s Straight Bourbon is nuanced, mellow and earthy.